 Mismatch started out as gypsy brewers in 2013, utilising Big Shed as their incubator.
 Their tight and approachable beers quickly struck a chord with South Australian drinkers and expansion soon followed.

 As of late 2018, Mismatch ditched the gypsy tag and commissioned their own production brewery in the Hay Valley.
 Not only have they built a brewery and venue to match but they've gone big, installing a 35hL Premier Stainless brewhouse and a copse of fermenters increasing in size to four times that volume.
-They've also picked up a centrifuge and a shiny new canning machine for their core range and some limited release beers.
+They also picked up a centrifuge and a canning machine for their core range and some limited release beers – and have continued to expand too, all while looking to create one of the greenest breweries in the country.

 A natural amphitheatre means events such as A Day on the Green can take up temporary residence at a multifaceted venue ready to entertain a wide variety of drinkers and partygoers in as wide a variety of ways.